slyfox1186/imagemagick-optimize-jpg/README.md

 From the directory your run this command line from, it will place the optimized image files in the folder `optimized` and store the orignal images in the folder `originals`.
 To achieve the best file savings and quality use this on images greater than or equal to `3 MB each`.
 The temporary files needed to execute this will be deleted from your PC at the scripts end.

-#### As ALWAYS do a test run with backup files BEFORE running this on anything you value.
+#### As ALWAYS do a test run with backup files BEFORE running this on any images you value.

 ## Optimize your jp(e)g images